 Biography

-Sam Johnson was a six foot tall and stockily built full back who joined the Tigers in May 1947 as the club built a squad incrementally following the post-WW2 shutdown.
-Johnson played in the last two matches of that returning season and made sporadic appearances throughout 1947/48 at both right back and left back, his last appearance being one of the early fixtures in Raich Carter’s managerial reign.
-However Carter released Sam that summer and he dropped into non-League football with Scarborough.
+Sam Johnson was a six foot tall and stockily built full back who joined the Tigers in May 1947 for a hefty £750 fee as the club built a squad incrementally following the post-WW2 shutdown.
+Johnson played in the last two matches of that returning season and made sporadic appearances throughout the 1947/48 season at both right back and left back, his last appearance being one of the early fixtures in Raich Carter’s managerial reign.
+Johnson also played occasional games in City Reserves’ forward line, such was his versatility.
+However Carter released Sam in May 1948.

-Born in Barnton near Northwich, Johnson worked at – and played for – Northwich ICI prior to World War Two.
-He played for Northwich Victoria during much of 1946/47 season before attracting City’s attention in May 1947.
+Born in Barnton near Northwich, Samuel “Sam” Johnson worked at – and played for – Northwich ICI prior to World War Two and was a decorated footballer in Army representative teams during his wartime service.
+He played two games for Northwich Victoria in February 1946 while on leave from the Army and joined the Vics full-time in August 1946, a couple of weeks after his demobilisation.
+Sam was a popular figure at Northwich Victoria during the 1946/47 season as they competed in the Cheshire League, before attracting City’s attention in May 1947.

 Details